 If node k meets the above conditions, it is labeled "1," otherwise, it is labeled "0."
 After constructing the candidate table, the problem is reduced to a column selection problem.
-The goal is to select the least number of SDN locations (columns) so that all failures in $L_R$ (all rows in the table)
+The goal is to select the least number of SDN locations (columns) so that all failures in $L_R$ (all rows in the table) are covered.

-are covered.
 For the selected columns to cover all rows, the sum of each row should be greater than 0.

 A greedy approach is used to select the columns.
 For each column, we add up all the elements and the sum is called the weight of the column.
 This weight indicates the number of failures that can be covered if an SDN switch is placed at the corresponding location.
 We then choose the column with the largest weight and remove this column as well as rows that are covered by this column.
 The weights are then updated for the remaining columns and rows, and another column with the largest weight is selected.
 We repeat this process until all the rows are removed which means that all the possible link failures are covered.
-These selected columns corresponds to the locations of routers that we should replace with SDN switches.
+These selected columns are the locations where we should place SDN switches.